softins/jamulus/IPV6.md

   client's IPv4 address.

 * A client that supports IPv6 may send an enhanced server list request.
-A Directory Server that does not understand the message, or does not support IPv6, will ignore thie request.
+A Directory Server that does not understand the message, or does not support IPv6, will ignore this request.

-* A server that understands the enhanced request and support IPv6 will respond with a server list that includes both IPv4 and (if available) IPv6 addresses for the servers.
+* A server that understands the enhanced request and supports IPv6 will respond with a server list that includes both IPv4 and (if available) IPv6 addresses for the servers.

 * A client that receives the enhanced server list can continue just to send the enhanced list request